wrightmat/dnd-eberron/locations/Therendor (Syrania).md

 ### Characters

 * **[[Castiel]]** (male angel solar).
 Castiel is the leader of the Solar City in Syrania, essentially the mayor of the city and definitely the most powerful angel in the plane.
+* **Vyrael** (male angel).
+The Ashen Sword, Eighth among the Burning Host of Syrania.
+Vyrael is stationed as the guardian of a permanent portal between Syrania and Sharn, the City of Towers.
 * **Ashe** (female angel).
 The angelic barkeep Ashe offers warm drinks around the fireplace at First Hearth, from which the inn takes its name.

 ### **Locations**